 MTw Awinda is an easy-to-integrate wireless human motion tracker for real-time applications.
 Using a patented radio protocol, the MTw Awinda addresses unique peculiarities of wireless sensor networks, including synchronization and packet loss.
 An antenna is needed to receive the data; it is typically best suited for applications using a PC or desktop computer.

 Xsens DOT is a state-of-the-art development platform for analyzing and reporting human kinematics.
-The platform features high-accuracy wearable inertial sensors, an easy-to-integrate SDK and community support from Xsens experts.
-Utilizing a BLE 5.0 protocol, the Xsens DOT contains a software development kit to use with both Android and iOS devices.
-Typically best suited for mobile-based applications.
+The platform features high-accuracy wearable inertial sensors, an easy-to-integrate SDK, and community support from Xsens experts.
+Utilizing a BLE 5.0 protocol, the Xsens DOT contains a software development kit to use with Android, iOS, Windows, and Linux.
+Typically best suited for mobile-based and PC applications.